-Cats are cute, but what’s weird about this drawing of a cat?
-If you look really, really closely, you’ll see that the whole thing is 1 single line!
+What’s weird about this drawing of a cat?
+The whole thing is 1 single line!
 The line keeps bending in on itself to fill the paper.
-In places where the line pieces come close to each other, the picture becomes darker.
-Those different shades of color make it look like a picture of a real thing.
-This kind of line is called a Hilbert curve.
-As we see in this video, the artist actually programmed a printer to draw those squiggles.
-Cats may have 9 lives, but we don’t have enough lives to draw that whole long line ourselves!
+In places where the sections of line come close together, the picture becomes darker.
+Those different shades make it look like a real thing.
+This kind of line is called a Hilbert curve, and as this video shows, the artist programmed a printer to draw it.
+Good thing, or it would never get finished!

 Wee ones: Try drawing as straight a line on paper as you can.
 If you’re able, try to draw 2 straight lines close together without them touching!